Global University Systems: History

 Concerns about the standards at both St Patrick's College and LSBF led to the UK government suspending their Tier 4 licences in 2015.
 Following the suspensions, Global University Systems announced plans for a two-year restructuring process of the group's UK holdings to begin in mid-2016.
 According to John Cox, former director of organisational development at GUS, the plan involved LSBF and its LCCA division coming under a new vocational entity offering only diploma courses, short courses and corporate training products.
 The vocational courses delivered by St Patrick's College and the Birmingham-based Finance Business Training would also come under this division.
 The University of Law was to become the sole provider of academic qualifications and professional qualifications, including the master's degrees previously offered by the LSBF Group.
 However, as of 2019 LSBF was still offering master's degrees awarded by the International Telematic University and Geneva Business School.
 There were no programmes provided or validated by the University of Law.

-Between 2016 and 2018 GUS acquired further for-profit education institutions and companies, including the UK-based Arden University from Capella Education; IBAT College Dublin; the Israeli test-preparation company HighQ with INT college and merged the two; Laureate Germany with its subsidiary institutions University of Applied Sciences Europe and Laureate Academies GmbH; and R3 Education in the Caribbean.
+Between 2016 and 2018 GUS acquired further for-profit education institutions and companies, including the UK-based Arden University from Capella Education; IBAT College Dublin; the Israeli test-preparation company HighQ; Israeli college INT college; Laureate Germany with its subsidiary institutions University of Applied Sciences Europe and Laureate Academies GmbH; and R3 Education, a Devens, Massachusetts-headquartered operator of medical schools in the Caribbean.

-In July 2019, Global University Systems bought Pearl Academy and University of Petroleum and Energy Studies in India from Laureate International Universities in an INR 2,500 crore deal.
+In July 2019, Global University Systems bought Pearl Academy and University of Petroleum and Energy Studies in India from Laureate International Universities.

 Global University Systems was awarded the title of 'Private Education Group of the Year' by Education Investor Awards 2019.

-In 2020, GUS expanded its portfolio by acquiring Trebas Institute, a provider of music, film, business, technology, and management programmes with campuses in Toronto and Montreal, Canada.”
+In May 2020, GUS expanded its portfolio by acquiring Trebas Institute, a provider of music, film, business, technology, and management programmes with campuses in Toronto and Montreal, Canada.

-In May 2020, Global University Systems acquired Canada-based post-secondary college Trebas Institute.

 Business

-As of 2018, GUS was recruiting students for its universities and colleges from more than 175 countries through a network of approximately 1,100 independent education agents and 500 staff in its own marketing, sales and business development departments.
+As of 2026, the company states that it has a recruiting network of "over 6,000 recruitment partners" with over "11,000 employees" for its colleges and universities, from more than 175 countries.
 According to Moody's Investors Service, the company was deriving approximately 27% of its revenues in 2018 "from leveraging its agent network and marketing capabilities predominantly to source students for third-party institutions."